Soumajit-Pramanik/Multilayer-Louvain/README.md

       + mu - Probabilty of having edges across communities
     + Command -
       ```python2.7 generate_networks.py <folder_name1> <folder_name2>```
-    + Note: The 'permission of execution' would be required to be given to the 'benchmark' executable which generates the LFR networks.
+    + Note: Prior to running the above command, the 'permission of execution' would be required to be given to the 'benchmark' executable which generates the LFR networks.
     + The above command generates 2-layer multilayer networks in the folder named 'folder_name1_Networks' with all possible combinations of the specified parameter values. 'folder_name2' would contain the LFR networks,
     + The file names of the generated network files would be in the following format - ```network_<alpha>_<p>_<mu>_<p1>_<p2>```
     + The format of the generated network files is the following -